RolandStuder/jeizinen-meteor/index.md

 <div class="alert alert-success">This is good!</div>

-#### via javascript

-	FlashMessages.send('type','message'); 		// display message on the next page FlashMessages.display('type','messsage'); 	// display message immediately
-	FlashMessages.clear('type','messsage'); 	// remove displayed images

-You can pass any string to `message` (including html).

 <a name="Get Started"> </a>
 ## To get started...

 - Install [Meteor.js](http://meteor.com)
 - Install [Meteorite](https://github.com/oortcloud/meteorite).
-- Git clone or download the [Jeizinen Prototyper](https://github.com/RolandStuder/jeizinen-meteor).
+- run the command `meteor create myapp`
-- In your Meteor App edit `smart.json` to something like
+- In your Meteor App create `smart.json` in the root directory to something like

 		{
 		  "meteor": {